system76/docs/content/system76-software.md

 ```

 ### System76 Power GNOME Shell Extension in Fedora

+**NOTE:** This extension does not suppor GNOME Shell versions newer then 42 and Fedora 38 uses GNOME 44.

 These commands will download the source code for the application, build it, install it and install the <u>Extensions</u> application: